bianhezhen/trireme-kubernetes/README.md

 * Trireme requires the `ipset` utility to be installed
 * Trireme requires access to the Docker event API socket (`/var/run/docker.sock` by default)
 * Trireme requires privileged access.
-* When deploying with the `DaemonSet` model (default and recommended), Trireme requires access to the in-cluster service API Token.
-The Namespaces/Pods/NetworkPolicies must be available as read-only.
-Note that the default deployment takes care of this.
+* When deploying with the `DaemonSet` model (default and recommended), Trireme requires access to the in-cluster Kubernetes service API Token of its pod.
+Access to the Kubernetes Namespaces/Pods/NetworkPolicies must be available as read-only. **NOTE:** the default deployment takes care of this.

 ## Getting Started

-Trireme-Kubernetes is focused on being simple and Straightforward to deploy.
+Trireme-Kubernetes is focused on being simple and straight forward to deploy.
 **NOTE:** for any serious deployment, the [extensive deployment guide](deployment/README.md) should be followed.

 This section provides a quick and easy way to try Trireme-Kubernetes in your existing cluster.